thedeagler/drawDNA/notes.md

   - Create "DNA builder" where you can add one node at a time and make connections
 - When creating links, show selectable bases
 - Refactor to React
+- Edit links and nodes instead of redraw

 x Create legend
 x Create edit menu